ieco-lab/scariR/vignettes/000_README_vignettes.txt

 ## About

+This vignette contains example usage for the function "generate_risk_report.R", which creates a risk report for the SLF based on model outputs.

 ## changelog

 v0- initial version
 v1- 2024-08-16- rework- updated SLF presence data and inclusion of other SSP scenarios

 ----------160_generate_format_figures.Rmd----------